Revox26/SeleniumBaseAutomationPython/README.md

 - Install the required Python packages from the requirements.txt file using pip: *pip install -r requirements.txt*

 7. Navigate to the Test Directory:
-- Move to the tests directory using the following command: *cd tests_compass_star*
+- Move to the tests directory using the following command: *cd test_runner*

 8. Run the Automation Test Runner GUI App:
 - Start the automation framework by running the main application script: *python app.py*